percy/percy-tosca-dotnet/Readme.md

 # PercyTosca

-PercyTosca is a .NET project that produces a distributable assembly (`PercyTosca.dll`) which can be used in Tosca for calling PercySnapshot.
+PercyTosca is a .NET project that produces a distributable assembly (`PercyTosca<Dotnet_Version>.dll`) which can be used in Tosca for calling PercySnapshot.

 ## Development